DC Angel Investors: Hidden Tips for Startup Success

 - Social Media Profiles: Search LinkedIn profiles of known angel investors for insights into their past investments, interests, and connections within the startup community.

-Gather relevant information about these potential DC angel investors, including their previous funding amounts and sectors they prefer investing in.
+Gather relevant information about these potential DC angel investors, including their previous funding amounts and the sectors in which they prefer to invest.

 Networking Events and Conferences